bombasticSlacks/Aspirant/Training Chopping Block.md

 #### Bloody Mess
 When you roll a 6 for damage, increase the severity of the injury by one level.

-### Specialize Further
-#### Blank Slate
-When caught doing something illegal, as long as you are not captured, it won’t be tied back to you (though may otherwise raise suspicion).

-#### Obfuscate
-Spend 2 [Power](Stats#Power), you can make any character/settlement re-roll a skill test related to discovering the party or their involvement in something.

 #### Juke
 As a free action once per round, you can exchange places with another character in melee.
 You receive a +1 to rolls against this person during this combat round.
 After you enter a melee, you can reposition all the characters in it as long as they all remain in melee range (2m).